Recently, I had a client up in our office who had a particularly unique perspective.

 - We are able to see more data from analytics and are focusing on marketing and sales KPIs (Key Performance Indicators)

-- Sales is engaged in a collaborative process with marketing to “close the loop:” this helps us define our marketing strategies and how we iterate
+- Sales are engaged in a collaborative process with marketing to “close the loop:” this helps us define our marketing strategies and how we iterate

 - We have a content and marketing calendar

 - We are beginning to understand more about our competition and are learning how to position against other competitors offerings and value

 Dominant small business marketers tend to be leaders in their geographical area.
 Below are some indicators your business has moved into dominant-level marketing.